akhilharihar/Weston-kiosk-shell-DPMS/README.md

 ## Controlling DPMS state.

-This repo also generates a [client](src/weston-dpms.c) program that you can use to control the DPMS state.
+This repo also generates a [client](src/weston-dpms.c) program that you can use to control the DPMS state (it's installed to `/usr/bin`).

 DPMS state can be controlled by passing -m option with on, off as value.